Aquatic Resource Alteration Permit (ARAP)

 The waters of Tennessee are the property of the state and are held in public trust for the use of the people of the state, and the people of Tennessee, as beneficiaries of this trust, have a right to unpolluted waters.
 In the exercise of its public trust over the waters of the state, the division must take all prudent steps to protect for the future use of the waters so that the water resources of Tennessee might be used and enjoyed to the fullest extent consistent with the maintenance of unpolluted waters.

-Applicants seeking coverage under a general or individual Aquatic Resource Alteration Permit for activities associated with a NPDES permit for mining related discharges, a Surface Mining permit, Mineral test-hole permit, coverage under TMSP Sector J, or the Rock Harvesting general permit must submit an application to the Mining Section at the Knoxville Environmental Field Office.
-Electronic application submittals and requests for information specific to mining related activities may be received at TNDWR-MINING.E-NOTIFY@TN.GOV.
+Applicants seeking coverage under a general or individual Aquatic Resource Alteration Permit for activities associated with an NPDES permit for mining-related discharges, a Surface Mining permit, Mineral test-hole permit, coverage under TMSP Sector J, or the Rock Harvesting general permit must submit an application to the Mining Section at the Knoxville Environmental Field Office.
+Electronic application submittals and requests for information specific to mining-related activities may be received at TDEC.Mining@tn.gov

 Applicants seeking an ARAP/Section 401 Water Quality Certification and a U.S. Army Corps of Engineers Clean Water Act Section 404 Permit can request a regulatory coordination meeting if the proposal is complex and/or a large-scale project with the potential to significantly impact water resources, especially those in which permittee-responsible mitigation (PRM) is proposed.
 If you have a project proposal that you think may meet these requirements please visit our regulatory coordination page to obtain additional information.

 - (revised September 2019)

 - Tennessee Stream Mitigation Guidelines

 - TDEC Division of Water Resources: General Permits, Aquatic Resource Alteration Permit Program

 - TCA § 69-3-108: Tennessee Water Quality Control Act of 1977